-Good business modeling can take your venture a long way, predict outcomes, and ensure its longevity.
+Good financial modeling can take your venture a long way, predict outcomes, and ensure its longevity.
 Think of it as a blend of past data and future projections.
 And although it sounds quite straightforward, there are intricacies involved.
 You need to have a strong grip on these 7 key metrics for successful business modeling.
 Let’s find out.

-What is Business modeling?
+What is financial modeling?

 Accounting, finance, and statistics are some of the key aspects of a business.
 They deal with the planning, directing, recording, and reporting of financial transactions.
 The term “Business Modeling” combines all these.
 It takes in the current financial state of the business and analyzes past transactions, investments, and their outcomes.
 Based on these statistics, business modeling generates predictions and potential outcomes.